 - $5,000 Deductible PPO (High Deductible Health Plan with HSA)

 - $2,800 Deductible PPO (High Deductible Health Plan without HSA)

 - $5,000 Deductible PPO (High Deductible Health Plan without HSA)

 Click on the links above for detailed information about how each option covers various health care services including physician office visits, hospital charges, x-rays, prescription drugs and much more.
 If you have additional questions about coverage for specific procedures or services, or about plan limitations and exclusions, please call BCBSTX at 877-768-2005.

-The PPO options cover 100% of the cost of annual in-network routine physicals, age-recommended screenings (including breast, bone density, prostate and colon screenings), and immunizations for you and your enrolled dependents.
+The Medical plans cover 100% of the cost of annual in-network routine physicals, age-recommended screenings (including breast, bone density, prostate and colon screenings), and immunizations for you and your enrolled dependents.